hazelmayank/conekt-ai-backend/API_DOCUMENTATION.md

 **Endpoint:** `POST /availability/check`
 **Auth Required:** Yes (Advertiser)

 **Description:** Check if advertising slots are available for a specific route, package duration, and start date.
+Start dates can be past, present, or future dates.

 **Request Body:**
 ```json